Bellettrie/library_system/README.md

-# bellettrie_systeem
+# Bellettrie System

-This project has as goal to replace the current website of Bellettrie with a modernised one.
+This project (BS) contains the website / Library Management System of Bellettrie.
+BS uses Django as a web framework, and bootstrap for constructing pages.
+Other than that, it is light on dependencies, to lower the amount of dependency update hell.

 ## Setup of development environment
 1. Install from sources